IntellectualSites/HoloPlots/.github/ISSUE_TEMPLATE/bug-issue-report-for-holoplots.md

 ---
-name: Bug/Issue report for PlotSquared
+name: Bug/Issue report for HoloPlots
 about: Bug / Issue report about this plugin
 title: ''
-labels: ''
+labels: "[?]
+Testing Required"
 assignees: ''

 ---